backnotprop/prompt-tower/README.md

 **Effortlessly build and manage complex code context for your Coding Agents and CodeLLMs directly within VS Code.**

-Stop wrestling with manual copy-pasting.
 Prompt Tower provides a dedicated interface to select files/folders, customize formatting, and generate the exact context payload your CodeLLM needs, saving you time and reducing errors.

 **( Placeholder: Insert an animated GIF here showing the core workflow: selecting files, seeing the preview/token count update, adding prefix/suffix, and clicking 'Create & Copy' )**
 _`![Prompt Tower Demo](link/to/your/demo.gif)` - A short GIF is crucial for the marketplace!_